hlmeS/ec/PITCHME.md

 Network multiple learning agents.

-Store environmental and contorl parameters of each agent in a Graph Database.
+Store environmental and control parameters of each agent in a Graph Database.

 ---